Mutual interest seen keeping Germany's E.ON safe from Russian sanctions

 "Russia needs the money it gets for its gas.
 In turn, Germany, and E.ON, need gas from Russia," said Heino Hammann, analyst at Germany's NordLB, adding he did not believe the energy sector would be the target of future sanctions.

-In addition E.ON is the biggest foreign investor in Russia's electricity market, having spent about 6 billion euros (4 billion pounds) since 2007 alone and owning 9.6 gigawatts (GW) of electrical power generating capacity in the country, more than 4 percent of its total.
+In addition E.ON is the biggest foreign investor in Russia's electricity market, having spent about 6 billion euros ($8 billion) since 2007 alone and owning 9.6 gigawatts (GW) of electrical power generating capacity in the country, more than 4 percent of its total.

 "E.ON supplies regions that are key to industries, such as oil and gas, engineering, metal production and agricultural chemicals, fulfilling a crucial function in the eyes of the Russian leadership," said Thomas Deser, senior portfolio manager at Union Investment, E.ON's eighth-biggest shareholder.